 Cristi (Vlad Ivanov) is a cop.
 You won’t know that immediately, but you’ll know it soon enough.
-He’s not a good cop, in fact, he’s as dirty as they come.
-He’s arrived on La Gomera, one of the Canary Islands, to learn an aboriginal whistling language in order to communicate right under the noses of the Romanian police.
+He’s not a good cop.
+In fact, he’s as dirty as they come.
+He’s arrived on La Gomera, one of the Canary Islands, to learn an aboriginal whistling language to communicate right under the noses of the Romanian police.

 There’s just one problem: It’s kind of boring.